Island Spinning Song

 3) Use the structure of your belief and practice to set the space.
 Use preparation rituals and prayers of your belief to set this period of time aside for your spinning.

 4) The mind can be fluid and even the best of intention of focus can ebb and flow.
 When you notice yourself being distracted be gentle with yourself.
 Do not cause a huge rift in your focus by getting angry with yourself.
 Rather pause your spinning, close your eyes, deep breath and refocus.
-[This is why I sing a song or hum as you spin but the choice is yours, it also let the spirits know why youre doing what you’re doing ed].
-You can visualise your intention or speak it out loud etc.
+[This is why I sing a song or hum as you spin but the choice is yours, it also let the spirits know why you’re doing what you’re doing ed].

 5) When you have finished your work you can make a formal closing.
 Acknowledge the work you have done and what its purpose was for and that you have finished for that period of time.
 (Leave a wee offering to the spirits. ed)

 So now you have magically spun thread what can you do with it?
-You can use any form of other knitting craft that you may know to then perhaps knit it into a garment, crochet into something or use a lucent to create a chord that can be worn.
-There are groups of weavers and spinners who make clothes for babies who have been taken away from this world to soon or perhaps you could work in a group to combine your efforts, the uses are pretty endless.
+You can use any form of other knitting craft that you may know to then perhaps knit it into a garment, crochet into something or use a lucet to create a chord to be worn.
+There are groups of weavers and spinners who make clothes for babies who have been taken away from this world to soon.
+Perhaps you could work in a group to combine your efforts.
+The uses are pretty endless.

 You can also use the single thread, minus the knitting or weaving if you don’t have the skills for this, to tie around body parts you wish to heal or add into a the construction of protective charms, (such as a rowan cross), for your household, car or a person.
 It was very common to use blue threads in Traditional Scottish Folk magic to tie around a women as they were giving birth to ease the labour for instance.
 The uses are only as limited as your imagination and you can rest assured that whatever you choose to use it for its based in very old and far reaching folk lore and craft practices.